top of page

 Circle is a play based preschool aged program with a focus on positive social emotional skills.
 Each day children enjoy exploring, playing, crafting and building community in a safe and inclusive environment.

-Who: Children ages 2 1/2 to 5
+Who: Children ages 3 to 5 yrs.

 Where: Bear Creek Community Center 15685 Forest Hill Dr.